 Column (a).
 If you received a distribution from a retirement plan (including an IRA), you should receive a Form 1099-R. The amount of the distribution should be shown in Form 1099-R, box 1.
 Enter the amounts from all your Forms 1099-R, box 1, on the appropriate lines in column (a).
-For each disaster, include only distributions made on or after the date on which the disaster began.
+Because qualified 2018 disasters occurred in 2018, the date of the disaster, unlike in 2018, is not a factor in determining whether a distribution is an available distribution in 2019.